 Demonstrate that there is no discharge from the Permittee’s MS4(s) during the relevant time period.

 Demonstrate that the Permittee’s MS4 discharge did not cause or contribute to an exceedance of the WQBEL, because the exceedance is the result of an authorized or exempt non-stormwater discharge specified in section IV.A.2 of the Order during a specific sampling event.
-The water quality characteristics must be based on the source specific water quality monitoring data from the authorized or conditionally exempt essential non-stormwater discharge or other relevant information documenting the characteristics of the specific non-stormwater discharge.
+The Permittee must support this demonstration with measurements of the water quality of the specific authorized or conditionally exempt essential non-stormwater discharge(s) alleged to have caused or contributed to the exceedance of the WQBEL.

 Where the final compliance deadline for achievement of the WQBEL has not passed, develop and implement an approved Watershed Management Plan addressing the waterbody-pollutant combination pursuant to section XII of the Order.
 The Watershed Management Plan is only available to demonstrate compliance with the WQBEL for SHEL, as the compliance deadline for REC1 has passed.